 You’re shuffling from feeding to burping to wiping spit up.
-Your baby can’t communicate, and you have to decide whether her cry meant hunger or an itchy onesie.
+Your baby can’t communicate, and you have to decide whether his cry meant hunger or an itchy onesie.
 Everything that had once been a priority has been long ignored.

-And so your house is left unvacuumed for three months and you look away when you realize your preschooler didn’t wash his hands after the potty.
+And so, your house hasn’t been vacuumed for three months and you look away when you realize your toddler didn’t wash her hands after using the potty.
 Forget home-cooked meals—you’ll rely on take out and frozen meals.

 A real vacation is getting to do what you want to do.
 As you might guess, maternity leave isn’t the vacation others assume it to be.
 Your emotions are all over the place and you don’t know how to get your baby to sleep.
 Every moment is a battle between yet another task or actually getting some rest.

 Except here’s the thing: Sure, I had to come in to work at set times and do work others told me to do.
 But I could also make a cup of tea, one I could drink as long as I want, without interruption.
 I could use the restroom whenever I wanted to and eat lunch without having to finish it off in five minutes.